wodby/varnish/README.md

 We identify client's two-letter country code ([ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)) and pass it to a backend in `X-Country-Code` header.
 You can optionally uniquify cache per country by setting `$VARNISH_CACHE_PER_COUNTRY=1`.
 We use GeoLite database from MaxMind.

+If we see CloudFlare country code header we use it instead.

 ### Currency

 We use [the country code](#geoip) to identify the currency and pass it to a backend in `X-Currency` header.
 You can optionally uniquify cache per currency by setting `$VARNISH_CACHE_PER_CURRENCY=1`.